-The Temples of Abu Simbel are amongst the most interesting Pharaonic Temples.
-Located close to the southern border with the Sudan, it is 280 km south of Aswan and consists of two, rock-cut Temples, which both date back to the reign of King Ramses II (1290-1223 BC).
+The Temples of Abu Simbel are amongst the most interesting of all anicent Egyptian temples.
+Located close to the southern border with the Sudan, it is 280 km south of Aswan and consists of two rock-cut Temples which both date back to the reign of King Ramses II (1290-1223 BC).
 Unfortunately these unique Temples suffered from the raising water of Lake Nasser while the High Dam was being built.
 Other countries, with the help of UNESCO, assisted Egypt to help save them.

 The two Temples were cut in to many pieces, and then they were reconstructed again on a site 65m higher than the original location, and 200m back inland, to escape the rising water level.
 This great rescue operation began in June 1964 and finished in September 1968.

 The first Temple was built by King Ramses II and is dedicated to the God Re-Hor-Akhty, Amon, Ptah, and King Ramses II as a deified King.
 Its façade is 35m long and 30m high.The façade has four seated colossi of the King; each one is 20m tall and represents the King seated on his throne wearing the double crown,accompanied by 3 small figures of his wives, daughters and sons flanking his legs.

 Above the entrance stands the figure of Re-Hor-Akhty, while near to the summit of the façade there are number of baboons.